wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 bottleneck, entries in the load/store queue will be stalled until a MSHR is released. zSim models MSHR and the stall effect by postponing the execution of MSHR acquisition events, as we will see below.

+The `MissStartEvent` and `MissWriteBackEvent` collaboratively simulate MSHR using a member variable of `class TimingCache`, `activeMisses`.
+When the `MissStartEvent` is simulated, we first check whether `activeMisses` equals `numMSHRs`, another member variable of `class TimingCache` which is initialized from option `mshrs` in the configuration file.
+If true, the miss start event cannot be simulated at the current cycle, in which case we simply call `hold()` to change the state of the event to `EV_HELD` (recall that states are only used for assertion), and then insert it into `pendingQueue`.
+The `pendingQueue` is nothing more than a list of events that are currently held waiting for MSHRs.
+When `MissWriteBackEvent` is simulated at cycle `C`, if the tag update succeeds (see below), concluding the cache access, we decrement `activeMisses` by one, which releases the MSHR being used by the current request.

 ### Simulating Tag Lookup